-- hour-per-hour (maximum of 36 hrs) is awarded to Instructors of the initial certification courses (Intro to Water/Wastewater, Advanced Water, Advanced Wastewater, Collection Systems, Industrial Wastewater Treatment, and VSWS training) toward the appropriate license
+- • hour-per-hour (maximum of 36 hrs) is awarded to Instructors of the initial certification courses (Intro to Water/Wastewater, Advanced Water, Advanced Wastewater, Collection Systems, Industrial Wastewater Treatment, and VSWS training) toward the appropriate license

-15. How do I notify DEP that I will no longer be serving as the licensed operator in charge at a system or that I am the new licensed operator at a system?
+21. How do I notify DEP that I will no longer be serving as the licensed operator in charge at a system or that I am the new licensed operator at a system?

-Complete and submit the DEP-065 form “Licensed Operator in Charge Employment Notification Form” to the Bureau of Licensing & Pesticides Operations.
+Complete and submit the DEP-065 form “Licensed Operator in Charge Employment Notification Form (Water) or the DEP-065 form “Licensed Operator in Charge Employment Notification Form (Wastewater) to the Bureau of Licensing & Registration.
 The form must be completed and signed by both the licensed operator and the system owner or administrator.
 Licensed operators shall notify DEP at least two weeks prior to changing positions or employment.
 The owner of a system employing a new licensed operator shall notify DEP within two weeks after the licensed operator begins his/her employment.

-16. I have completed the required training course(s) to be eligible to sit for an examination.
+22. I have completed the required training course(s) to be eligible to sit for an examination.
 Am I eligible for reimbursement by the DEP?

 Please refer to either the fact sheet for water or wastewater to see if you meet the eligibility requirements.
 If you do, then complete the appropriate application form BSDW-OC-01 or DEP-125 to submit the reimbursement request.

-17. I want to become a training provider of water/wastewater related courses.
+23. I want to become a training provider of water/wastewater related courses.
 How do I obtain approval from the DEP?

 Complete and submit the TCH provider application package.

 24. As a training provider how can I verify my courses and associated rosters have been entered in your system?